rphardy/rphardy.github.io/_posts/2026-03-16-predicting-customer-loyalty.md

 <br>
 ##### Feature Selection

-Feature Selection is the process used to select the input variables that are most important to your Machine Learning task.
+Feature Selection is the process used to select the input variables that are most important to a Machine Learning task.
 It can be a very important addition or at least, consideration, in certain scenarios.
 The potential benefits of Feature Selection are:

 * **Improved Model Accuracy** - eliminating noise can help true relationships stand out
 * **Lower Computational Cost** - our model becomes faster to train, and faster to make predictions